vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 - **<ins>Configuration Files</ins>:** You can store the private key in a configuration file and read it in your session.
 Be sure to keep the configuration file in a secure location and restrict access to it.

-- **<ins>Vaults and Key Management Systems</ins>:** If you are working with sensitive data, you might consider using a vault or key management system to store your private keys.
+- **<ins>Vaults and Key Management Systems</ins>:** If you are working with sensitive data, you might consider using a vault or key management system like a keystore to store your private keys.
 These systems provide additional layers of security and can help ensure that your private keys are kept safe.

 </details>

 Regardless of how a private key is stored and retrieved, it's important to keep it secure and not expose it unnecessarily.
-In addition to the private key, other potential values that you should consider securely passing for include chain IDs, contract addresses, and endpoint URLs for JSON-RPC servers.
-These should also be stored securely and not exposed unnecessarily.

 :::